 Auto manufacturers and software companies may not be willing to pay large injury claims.
 Instead, they may fight the claims to prevent a bad precedent for future accident claims.
 Therefore, your first step after seeking medical care should be to seek legal advice from an attorney who understands the issues related to self-driving car accident cases.

-Schedule a Free Consultation With Our San Diego Self-Driving Car Accident Lawyers
+Schedule a Free Consultation With Our San Diego Car Crash Attorneys

 The consequences of a car accident can leave you overwhelmed.
 Our legal team will do everything we can to lessen the stress you feel regarding your personal injury case.
 We provide support and guidance as you navigate the claims process.